Digital Risk Monitoring Guide: Detect External Threats Early

 Good platforms get urgent threats to you fast without drowning you in false alarms.
 They tell you how serious the threat is, what you should do about it, and work with your existing security tools.

 Digital risk monitoring platforms fall into two categories.
 Some specialize in specific areas like dark web monitoring.
 Others combine multiple external monitoring capabilities into one platform.
+For a deeper look at how DRP works, see our digital risk protection guide.
+For platform comparisons, see our best digital risk protection platforms.

 These platforms typically monitor your stolen credentials and protect your brand from impersonation attacks.
 They also watch for executive targeting and IP theft.
 Plus they assess risks from your vendors and partners through third-party cyber risk management.